When I look at a big bowl of freshly dug American groundnuts, I think of what might have been, and what may yet be.

 Openauk, a kind of root of round form, some of the bigness of walnuts, some far greater, which are found in moist & marish grounds growing many together one by another in ropes, or as though they were fastened with a string.
 Being boiled or sodden they are very good meat…

 Openauk is only one of many names this plant possesses.
-Apios americana is what we’re now calling it in starchy Latin binomials, but it’s also known as the American groundnut — ironic, considering that the actual groundnut, which we call peanuts, is also of American origin — the vine potato, ground bean, and a host of lesser monikers.
+Apios americana is what we’re now calling it in starchy Latin binomials, but American groundnut — ironic, considering that the actual groundnut, which we call peanuts, is also of American origin — is also called vine potato, ground bean, and a host of lesser monikers.
 My friend and colleague Sam Thayer likes the hopniss name, and so do I. It’s clear, short and pretty.

 Sam, like most Eastern foragers, prefers to forage for hopniss rather than grow it for precisely this reason.
 He can harvest a bushel bag in a couple hours from the wild, needing only a shovel and the knowledge of a good spot.
 Hopniss are easy to spot when they are growing.
 They basically look like any bean you might encounter in a garden, and they smell beany.